-Annapurna Base Camp Difficulty – How hard to trek ABC
+Annapurna Base Camp Difficulty – 8 Factors to Look Out For

-The Annapurna Base Camp Trek is one of Nepal’s most famous Base Camp Trek.
+The Annapurna Base Camp Trek is one of Nepal’s most famous.
 Likewise, most trekkers will delight in their trekking path.
 The major attractions of this trek are:

 - The unique and diversified landscapes.